Julius Biada: Career

 Biada played as a youth for a number of clubs around his hometown of Cologne, ending up at Bayer Leverkusen, where he broke into the reserve team for the 2011–12 season.
 He spent the following season with FC Schalke 04 II, where he scored 11 goals, making him the team's joint top scorer along with Manuel Torres.

 In July 2013, he signed for SV Darmstadt 98 of the 3.
 Liga, and made his debut in a first round DFB Pokal match against Borussia Mönchengladbach, as a substitute for Jérôme Gondorf.
 Darmstadt caused an upset by eliminating the Bundesliga side 5–4 on penalties after the match ended 0–0.
 In January 2015, Biada transferred from Darmstadt to SC Fortuna Köln.

 In 2016, Biada joined Eintracht Braunschweig on a free transfer.

 On 25 May 2022, he agreed to join Saarbrücken for the 2022–23 season.

+On 29 August 2024, Biada joined SC Fortuna Köln again.
+He retired from professional football in August 2025 after being diagnosed with myocarditis.